Welcome to my Trip Report on my favourite airline, EVA Air!

 Passing by FedEx MD-11F and Druk Air Airbus A319.

-SilkAir's Airbus will soon be phrased out in favour of Boeing 737s.
+SilkAir's Airbus will soon be phased out in favour of Boeing 737s.

 Almost there now, I reckon both passengers and pilots of other aircraft having a good time looking at our aircraft.